SSProve/ssprove/README.md

 #### 5.1 Relational effect observation

-Start by reading the two following files.

-Appearing abstract notions in the first file: Categories, functors, relative monads, lax morphisms of relative monads, isomorphisms of functors.
+In `theories/Relational/OrderEnrichedCategory.v` we introduce some abstract notions such as categories, functors, relative monads, lax morphisms of relative monads and isomorphisms of functors, all of which are order-enriched.
-All order-enriched.
-The second files instantiate all of those abstract notions.
+The file `theories/Relational/OrderEnrichedCategory.v` instantiate all of these abstract notions.
-`theories/Relational/OrderEnrichedCategory.v`
-`theories/Relational/OrderEnrichedCategory.v`

-Free monads are defined here:
+Free monads are defined in `theories/Crypt/rhl_semantics/free_monad/FreeProbProg.v`.
-`theories/Crypt/rhl_semantics/free_monad/FreeProbProg.v`

-The category of choice types is introduced in `theories/Crypt/rhl_semantics/ChoiceAsOrd.v`, they are only useful to sub-distributions.
+In `theories/Crypt/rhl_semantics/ChoiceAsOrd.v` we introduce the category of choice types (`choiceType`) which are useful for sub-distributions: they are basically the types from which we can sample.
 They are one of the reason why our monads are always relative.

-More basic categories (less relevant to read):
-`theories/Crypt/rhl_semantics/more_categories/RelativeMonadMorph_prod.v`
-`theories/Crypt/rhl_semantics/more_categories/LaxComp.v`
-`theories/Crypt/rhl_semantics/more_categories/LaxFunctorsAndTransf.v`
-`theories/Crypt/rhl_semantics/more_categories/InitialRelativeMonad.v`
+More basic categories can be found in the directory `theories/Crypt/rhl_semantics/more_categories/`, namely in the files `RelativeMonadMorph_prod.v`, `LaxComp.v`, `LaxFunctorsAndTransf.v` and `InitialRelativeMonad.v`.

 #### 5.2 The probabilistic relational effect observation

+The theory for §5.2 is developed in the following files:
 `theories/Crypt/rhl_semantics/only_prob/Couplings.v`
 `theories/Crypt/rhl_semantics/only_prob/Theta_dens.v`
 `(theories/Crypt/rhl_semantics/only_prob/Theta_exCP.v)`